ctrlaltdev/resume/README.md

-# RESUME

 This is an electron app that allows you to create and customize a resume and export it in PDF easily.

-At last, no design software required to customize resumes.

 ## Requirements